m4milaad/schedule-savvy-schedules/CODE_OF_CONDUCT.md

 ## Acknowledgment

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).
+This Code of Conduct is adapted from the [Contributor Covenant] (https://www.contributor-covenant.org/), version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html] (https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).

-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).
+Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder] (https://github.com/mozilla/diversity).

 ## Updates and Amendments